Revisiting maximum-a-posteriori estimation in log-concave models: Introduction

-whose calculation is a convex problem that can often be solved very efficiently, even in very high dimensions (e.g., $n > 10^7$), by using convex optimisation techniques \cite{boydbook,Combettes2011,Green2015}.
-Interestingly, modern non-statistical imaging and machine learning methods also predominately solve problems by convex optimisation, and their solutions are often equivalent to performing MAP estimation for some implicit Bayesian model.
+whose calculation is a convex problem that can often be solved very efficiently, even in very high dimensions (e.g., $n > 10^6$), by using proximal convex optimisation techniques \cite{PockActaNumerica,boydbook,Combettes2011,Green2015}.
+Modern non-statistical imaging methods also predominately solve problems by convex optimisation, and their solutions are often equivalent to performing MAP estimation for some implicit Bayesian model.
+The precise sense in which these solutions are equivalent to MAP estimators is an interesting discussion topic that is beyond the scope of this paper.

-There is abundant evidence that MAP estimation delivers accurate results for a wide range of log-concave models and applications.
+Following a decade of intensive activity, there is now abundant evidence that MAP estimation delivers accurate results for a wide range of imaging problems.
 However, from a theoretical viewpoint MAP estimation is not well understood.
-Currently the predominant view is that MAP estimation is not formal Bayesian estimation in the decision-theoretic sense postulated by Definition \ref{defBayesEst} because it does not minimise a known expected loss.
+Currently the predominant view is that MAP estimation is not formal Bayesian estimation in the decision-theoretic sense postulated by Definition \ref{defBayesEst} because it does not generally minimise a known expected loss.
 The prevailing interpretation is that MAP estimation is in fact an approximation arising from the degenerate loss $L_\epsilon(u,x) = \boldsymbol{1}_{\|x-u\|<\epsilon}$ with $\epsilon \rightarrow 0$ \cite{cprbayes} (this derivation holds for all log-concave models, but is not generally true \cite{Bassett2016}).
 However, this asymptotic derivation does not lead to a proper Bayesian estimator.
-More importantly, the resulting loss is very difficult to motivate for inference problems in $\mathbb{R}^n$, and does not explain the good empirical performance reported in the literature.
+More importantly, the resulting loss is very difficult to motivate for inference problems in continuous domains such as $\mathbb{R}^n$, and does not help explain the good empirical performance reported in the literature.